 David loved his dogs as much as his humans and hoped to have his doggies’ ashes scattered near his.

-Dave’s Celebration of Life will be held February 8 at 2 pm at the Mill on Innovation Campus.
+Dave’s Celebration of Life was held February 8 at 2 pm at the Mill on Innovation Campus.

 In lieu of flowers, please consider donating to the Capital Humane Society.